binario200/k8s-recipes/k8s-components/Components.md

   - Contact to the controllers to match the desire state
 - kubectl
   - Makes API call on you behalf
+- kubelet
+  - Its a daemon that checks the pod specifiction by asking the container engine for the current status.

 ### Another components
 - Container Network Internet (CNI)